Traffic. Ridiculously expensive tolls. Honking. Exasperated drivers that want to cut you off.

 There were also a few tight turns where I tiptoed the bike out of fear someone would be barreling around the corner.

-Be safe, take your time, and enjoy the views.
+Be safe, take your time, and enjoy the views and the chance to experience biking in New York.

 Once on the New Jersey side, your main goal should be getting to the gorgeous Palisades Interstate Park.